Last modified on December 2020

 – Indian foods like idli, idiyappam, curd rice and kanji are power-packed with nutrition and are considered very safe foods for loose motion and for people suffering from diarrhoea.

-Consult a top gastroenterologist on MFine to get dietary advice on how to stop loose motions.
+Consult a top gastroenterologist on MFine to get dietary advice

 To understand the different causes of loose stools or diarrhoea, we have divided this section into two: